-Phosphatidylserine is the lead ingredient in Primal Calm, a custom formulation that blunts the spike of cortisol in the bloodstream in response to stress.
-As I mentioned in yesterday’s video, my old training partner Brad and I used PS for over 20 years to help speed recovery from our crazy training binges, but PS and the supportive ingredients in Primal Calm are also effective against routine modern life stressors like jet travel, hectic daily routines, work stress, compromised sleep, and so on.
+Phosphatidylserine is the lead ingredient inAdaptogenic Calm, a custom formulation that blunts the spike of cortisol in the bloodstream in response to stress.
+My old training partner Brad and I used phosphatidylserine for over 20 years to help speed recovery from our crazy training binges.
+Phosphatidylserine and the supportive ingredients in Primal Calm are also effective against routine modern life stressors like jet travel, hectic daily routines, work stress, compromised sleep, and so on.

 I hope this post opens up the conversation to a topic I feel quite strongly about.
 If you have any questions or comments please drop me a line in the comment board.